-Difference between JDK, JRE and JVM
+Difference between JDK, JRE, and JVM

-We must understand the differences between JDK, JRE and JVM before proceeding further to Java.
+We must understand the differences between JDK, JRE, and JVM before proceeding further to Java.
 See the brief overview of JVM here.

-The JVM performs following main tasks:
+The JVM performs the following main tasks:

 JDK is an acronym for Java Development Kit.
-The Java Development Kit (JDK) is a software development environment which is used to develop java applications and applets.
+The Java Development Kit (JDK) is a software development environment which is used to develop Java applications and applets.
 It physically exists.
 It contains JRE + development tools.

-JDK is an implementation of any one of the below given Java Platforms released by Oracle corporation:
+JDK is an implementation of any one of the below given Java Platforms released by Oracle Corporation:

-The JDK contains a private Java Virtual Machine (JVM) and a few other resources such as an interpreter/loader (Java), a compiler (javac), an archiver (jar), a documentation generator (Javadoc) etc. to complete the development of a Java Application.
+The JDK contains a private Java Virtual Machine (JVM) and a few other resources such as an interpreter/loader (java), a compiler (javac), an archiver (jar), a documentation generator (Javadoc), etc. to complete the development of a Java Application.